 Having a number of different nineteenth century towns has several benefits.
 First, the multiplicity of towns will support a wide variety of outdoor activities, since visitors will then be able to travel among the towns by foot, horse, bicycle, or other means.
-Second, multiple towns will permit adjacent but really quite distinct historical periods to be presented and differentiated.
-Third, having several different towns will also suggest a solution to the problem of how to make the historic area reasonably accessible to visitors without having it be so heavily and casually visited that its character is lost.
+Second, multiple towns will permit adjacent but really quite distinct historical periods to be presented and differentiated, showing evolving anglo forms of organization and also showing how Indian cultures had adapted to the same environment.
+Third, having several different towns will suggest a solution to the problem of how to make the historic area reasonably accessible to visitors without having it be so heavily and casually visited that its character is lost.
 The first town, with its public access by rail, would be reasonably accessible to many people.
 The later towns, without public transportation, will be harder to reach and more serene, and life will proceed on less visitor-oriented terms.

 A matter of scale

 What makes the proposed new project different from current historic preservation efforts is the element of scale.
 The historic valley would be built with a geographical vision an order of magnitude larger than today’s historic zones, and this will produce four effects that are absolutely, qualitatively different from anything that presently exists.